ThatsNotMySourceCode/Random/README.md

 ## Qubic Random SC

 You now have a secure, transparent, and incentive-aligned decentralized randomness engine with built-in market and fee revenue.
 For full code, see `Random.h`, `SimpleRandomClient_cli.cpp`, and demos.

+## Contract configuration variables

+- **minimumSecurityDeposit** (uint64):
+The minimum allowed deposit for entropy miners.
+Must be at least 1 QU, and only powers of ten (1, 10, 100, 1000, ...) are valid.
+Miners can choose any allowed deposit amount as their security level.
+- **revealTimeoutTicks** (uint32):
+Number of ticks a miner has to reveal their previously committed entropy after committing.
+Default is 9.
+If a reveal is not submitted on time, the deposit is forfeited (unless the tick is empty, in which case it is refunded).
+- **pricePerByte** (uint64):
+The base fee (in QU) charged per random byte for the BuyEntropy procedure.
+Default is 10 QU per byte.
+- **priceDepositDivisor** (uint64):
+Used to scale BuyEntropy price based on the minimum miner deposit required by the buyer.
+The effective price = `pricePerByte * numberOfBytes * (minMinerDeposit / priceDepositDivisor + 1)`
+- **validDepositAmounts[16]** (uint64[]):
+List of all allowed deposit amounts (powers of ten), used to validate miner deposits and enforce the security level spectrum.